stephenslab/mr-ash-workflow/README.md

 # dsc-mr-ash

-DSC for comparing the "multiple regression adaptive shrinkage" (mr-ash) method against published linear regression methods.
+DSC for evaluating the "multiple regression adaptive shrinkage" (mr-ash) method and other linear regression methods.